JetBrains/kotlin-multiplatform-dev-docs/topics/tools/amper.md

 * The `product` section defines the project type and the list of targeted platforms.
 * The `dependencies` section adds not only Kotlin and Maven dependencies, but also platform-specific package managers, such as CocoaPods, Swift Package Manager.
-* The `@platform` qualifier marks platform-specific ыусешщты, including dependencies and settings.
+* The `@platform` qualifier marks platform-specific sections, including dependencies and settings.

 ## Try Amper